Abby202/projects/README.md

 ## 4. Wells
 - With Artificial Neural Networks, predicted the state of wells in Tanzania using artificial neural networks and xgboost with a 70% accuracy.

-## 5. Nutella - All Hype?
+## 5. Nutella - Public Relations Disaster?
-- Nutella's change in recipe was a public relations disaster -- or so they say.
-Although the first news articles on the recipe change were released on 2 Nov, most of social media didn't quite react until a Dailymail article on the 6th.
-Since then, public interest has dimmed.
+- Nutella's change in recipe was a public relations disaster.
+Or was it?
+Although the news was first revealed on Facebook on 2 Nov, most of social media didn't quite react until a [Daily Mail](http://www.dailymail.co.uk/news/article-5055611/Nutella-fans-nuts-company-changes-recipe.html) article was published on the 6th.
+While Nutella did take a hit in the positivity of sentiments on Twitter that day, sentiments on Twitter recovered quickly.